USDD (USDD) Price Reaches $1.00 on Major Exchanges

-USDD (USDD) traded up 0% against the U.S. dollar during the 24-hour period ending at 13:00 PM E.T. on July 7th.
-USDD has a market capitalization of $740.44 million and $4.61 million worth of USDD was traded on exchanges in the last day.
-One USDD token can now be bought for approximately $1.00 or 0.00001752 BTC on exchanges.
-During the last week, USDD has traded 0% lower against the U.S. dollar.
+USDD (USDD) traded up 0.1% against the US dollar during the 1 day period ending at 12:00 PM E.T. on July 10th.
+One USDD token can now be purchased for about $1.00 or 0.00001725 BTC on popular exchanges.
+USDD has a total market capitalization of $735.52 million and $5.23 million worth of USDD was traded on exchanges in the last day.
+During the last week, USDD has traded up 0.1% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.